plokhotnyuk/jsoniter-scala/README.md

 Ideas for the most efficient parsing and serialization of `java.time.*` values were inspired by [DSL-JSON](https://github.com/ngs-doo/dsl-json)'s implementation for `java.time.OffsetDateTime`.

-Other projects that have helped deliver unparalleled safety and performance characteristics for parsing and serialization of floating-point and big numbers:
+Other projects and a blog post that have helped deliver unparalleled safety and performance characteristics for parsing and serialization of numbers:
 - [Schubfach](https://github.com/c4f7fcce9cb06515/Schubfach/) - the most efficient and concise way to serialize doubles and floats to the textual representation
 - [rust-lexical](https://github.com/Alexhuszagh/rust-lexical) - the most efficient way to parse floats and doubles from the textual representation precisely
 - [big-math](https://github.com/eobermuhlner/big-math) - parsing of `BigInt` and `BigDecimal` values with the `O(n^1.5)`
   complexity instead of `O(n^2)` using Java's implementations where `n` is a number of digits
+- [James Anhalt's algorithm](https://jk-jeon.github.io/posts/2022/02/jeaiii-algorithm/) - the ingenious algorithm for
+  printing integers into decimal strings

-A bunch of SWAR technique tricks for JVM platform are based on following projects and blog/forum posts:
+A bunch of SWAR technique tricks for JVM platform are based on following projects and a blog post:
-- [borer](https://github.com/sirthias/borer) - the fast parsing of JSON strings by 8-byte words
+- [borer](https://github.com/sirthias/borer/blob/fde9d1ce674d151b0fee1dd0c2565020c3f6633a/core/src/main/scala/io/bullet/borer/json/JsonParser.scala#L456) - the fast parsing of JSON strings by 8-byte words
 - [simdjson](https://github.com/simdjson/simdjson/blob/7e1893db428936e13457ba0e9a5aac0cdfb7bc15/include/simdjson/generic/numberparsing.h#L344) - the fast checking of string for digits by 8-byte words
-- [Говнокод #13461 comment](http://govnokod.ru/13461#comment189156) - the fast string to int conversion by 8-byte words
+- [FastDoubleParser](https://github.com/wrandelshofer/FastDoubleParser/blob/0903817a765b25e654f02a5a9d4f1476c98a80c9/src/main/java/ch.randelshofer.fastdoubleparser/ch/randelshofer/fastdoubleparser/FastDoubleSimd.java#L114-L130) - the fast parsing of numbers by 8-byte words
-- [James Anhalt's algorithm](https://jk-jeon.github.io/posts/2022/02/jeaiii-algorithm/) - the ingenious algorithm for printing integers into decimal strings
 - [Johnny Lee's article](https://johnnylee-sde.github.io/Fast-time-string-to-seconds/) - the fast time string to seconds conversion

 ## Goals